niisar/tsbook/InstallationandGettingStarted/InstallationandSetup.md

 **Set up the task configuration:** To do this open the Command Palette with `Ctrl+Shift+P` and type in Configure Task Runner, press Enter to select it.

+**Choose Template:** After this Visual studio code will ask to choose diferrent

 ### Setup Typescript for Node

 **Step 1:** Make sure Node is install in your machine.
 If Node is not in your machine you can get Node from following Website [https://nodejs.org/en](https://nodejs.org/en/).